Michigan Early Childhood Budget Tracker (FY27)

 GSRP

-$764.7 million gross to provide universal PreK through the Great Start Readiness Program (GSRP) for all four-year-olds, which includes a 6% increase to per pupil rates:
+$764.7 million gross to provide universal PreK through the Great Start Readiness Program (GSRP) for all four-year-olds serving an estimated $68,000 children, and includes a 6% increase to per pupil rates:

 - Increases per child allocation to $11,290